-Camille Pendley is the director of The Home Team, the idea for which came from her time reporting on English Avenue and Vine City.
-As a journalist, Camille’s work was published in the Washington Post, the Guardian, VICE, Atlanta magazine, Creative Loafing, the Bitter Southerner, Georgia Health News, and the New York Times, among others.
-Now an investigator, Camille aims to put her research skills to work telling stories less known.
+Camille Pendley is the director of The Home Team, a story that grew out of her reporting on English Avenue and Vine City.
+As a journalist, Camille’s work has been published in the Washington Post, the Guardian, VICE, Atlanta magazine, Creative Loafing, the Bitter Southerner, and the New York Times.

 Director: Corrie Francis Parks / 5:56